wp-plugins/just-another-author-widget/readme.txt

 None at this time

 == Changelog ==
+= 0.1.2 =
+* Fixed bug that made the plugin look for the template in the wrong directory!
 = 0.1.1 =
 * Widget Control improvements, removed some useless controls and some inline help.
 = 0.1 =